P-Layer-app/download/README.md

 1. Click `Settings` in the left sidebar.
 2. Open the `General` tab.
 3. In `Playlist Folder`, click `Select Folder`.
-4. Choose your working `.m3u` folder.
+4. Choose your working folder for storing playlists.

 Result: